savonet/ocaml-ffmpeg/README.md

 The modules currently available are :

+`Avutil` : base module containing the share types and utilities

+`Avcodec` : the module containing decoders and encoders for audio, video and subtitle codecs.

 `Av` : the module containing demuxers and muxers for reading and writing multimedia container formats.

-`Avcodec` : the module containing decoders and encoders for audio, video and subtitle codecs.
+`Avdevice` : the module containing input and output devices for grabbing from and rendering to many common multimedia input/output software frameworks.

+`Avfilter` : the module containing audio and video filters.

 `Swresample` : the module performing audio resampling, rematrixing and sample format conversion operations.